 The purpose of putting these above issues into written terms is to clarify how they will be addressed if the marriage results in separation or divorce.
 Some issues, such as child custody and child support, cannot be addressed in a prenuptial agreement as they must be handled separately by the courts at the time of separation or divorce.

 By having a comprehensive prenuptial agreement, you can protect your interests and have greater security in the assets you may bring into the marriage.
 This can include assets you owned prior to marriage.
 These agreements can also protect inheritance rights or estate planning instruments for any children you have from previous relationships or for any disabled family members you wish to protect.

-What Makes a Prenuptial Agreement Valid?
+What Makes a Prenuptial Agreement Valid in North Carolina?

-To be valid, a prenuptial agreement must be voluntarily entered into by the two parties, signed before a notary public, and be executed prior to the parties’ marriage.
+To be valid, a prenuptial agreement must be voluntarily entered into by the two parties, signed before a notary public, and executed prior to the parties’ marriage.
 These agreements must be made without any coercion, fraud, duress, or undue influence exerted over either side and with full disclosure as to property and debts.
-If the agreement fails to satisfy these legal requirements, it may then be invalidated in whole or in part by a court.
+If the prenup fails to satisfy these legal requirements, it may then be invalidated in whole or in part by a court.